Undergraduate awards and funding

 Dr. Udaya Annakkage

-Power System Stability, FACTS, HVDC converters, wind energy systems
+Power system stability, FACTS, HVDC converters, wind energy systems

 Dr. Ahmed Ashraf

-Information & Computing Systems, Biomedical Engineering
+Information and computing systems, Biomedical Engineering

 Dr. Faouzi Bellili